Countly/countly-sdk-documentation/nodejs/next.md

   comment: "Very good"
 });</code></pre>
 <p>&nbsp;</p>
-<h1 id="h_01HABTSEDG0TDK1PCNWM8QENG0">User profiles</h1>
+<h1 id="h_01HABTSEDG0TDK1PCNWM8QENG0">User Profiles</h1>
-<h2 id="h_01HABTSEDG9HV99DN895KFJRCY">User details</h2>
+<h2 id="h_01HABTSEDG9HV99DN895KFJRCY">User Details</h2>
 <p>
-  If you have any details about the user/visitor, you can provide Countly with that information.
+  If you have any details about the user/visitor, you can provide that information to Countly.
 This will allow you track each and specific user on "User Profiles" tab, which is available with
   <a href="http://count.ly/enterprise-edition">Countly Enterprise Edition</a>.
 </p>